Why Does Milk Let-Down When Baby Cries?

 I Noticed That Leaking Happened More Frequently When:

 - I was engorged; this is usually the case during the first few weeks after birth, as your body is trying to regulate the amount of milk it needs to produce.

 - When I had a let-down, which happened several times during feedings and in between, as mentioned above (when I heard my baby cry)

 - A let-down can also occur during love-making, which causes you to release the same hormone, Oxytocin, the love hormone.

 - I noticed that my milk would flow much more after a warm shower or bath or when the weather was hot.

 It's all due to the hormones our bodies produce postpartum.
 Please read more about breastfeeding hormones and how they work.

 What I Have Learned That Might Help You

 - If you keep your breasts on the emptier side to prevent engorgement, you will minimize leakage.
 Breastfeed your baby as often as you can.
-Try not to go too many hours without draining your breasts.
+Try not to go for too many hours without draining your breasts.

 - When you go out, pack an extra top and breast pads.
 Don't forget to wear a pair of breast pads.